 The academy curriculum emphasizes a strong classical technique combined with a flow of movement that suggests a sense of energy, freedom, and joy.
 It is a teaching style that assembles the foundation of classical ballet, and readily adapts to meet the demands of any type of movement or dance form, such as modern, contemporary, jazz or drill team.

 Students are placed in one of six levels according to age, experience, and ability.
 They follow a structured sequence of training stages designed to increase their technical skills, stamina, and discipline; in accordance with their age and individual physical development.
-The program includes classes in classical ballet technique, pointe work, character dance, variations from classical ballet’s repertoire, modern, jazz, tap, and creative movement.
+The program includes classes in classical ballet technique, pointe work, variations from classical ballet’s repertoire, modern, theatre jazz, tap, and creative movement.

 The youngest children in Levels 1, 2 and 3 are advised to take one class a week.
 Beginning with Level 4, students attend classes two days a week; Levels 5 and 6 attend four to six days per week.
 For students at the intermediate and advanced levels, class placement and assignment is based on a student's technical aptitude, commitment, and physical development.
 DBA is in session from August through June (referred to as “the school year”) and follows the holiday schedule of the Denton Independent School District.